ModelEarth/community/resources/useeio/README.md

 # USEEIO API

-We recommend forking the [USEEIO-WIDGETS](https://github.com/USEPA/useeio-widgets) repo to interact with static JSON files generated from the API.
+The [useeio-widgets](https://github.com/USEPA/useeio-widgets) use static JSON files generated from the API.
-Here's our [detailed install notes](../../../io/charts/) for expanding the IO Widgets.
+Here's our [install notes](../../../io/charts/) for contributing to the React IO Widgets.

 ## R Language